The World In A Week - Opportunities in Emerging Markets

 © 2025 YOU Asset Management.
 All rights reserved.

-The World In A Week - Equities keep rising
+The World In A Week - US small caps shine on hopes of lower rates

 All performance figures are stated in Sterling terms, unless otherwise specified.